ACEsuit/Polynomials4ML.jl/docs/src/tensor_api.md

 # Tensor Layer API

 P4ML also implements a few standard layers that occur in atomic cluster expansion (ACE) models.
 These are all expressed as (usually symmetric) tensor operations.
 These are documented here.
+Some of these operations are quite unique (sparse symmetric tensor contractions) while others are more standard (`LinearLayer') and are provided here for conformity with our interface.

 * LinearLayer [`LinearLayer`](@ref)
 * Sparse product